maxW2000/On-device-music-generator/notes/model_process.md

         return self.model
 ```
+## Distill
+Not Started yet
 ## Evaluations
 1. FLOPs
 2. Parameters counting -> Zeros Vs. Non-Zeros
 ## Datasets
-1. how and where to fetch datasets
+1. fetch datasets from large-version model, trying to use it for re-train Compressed Model